Kazhuu/movelister/MANUAL.md

 Once you have added at least some Actions and Inputs, the next step is generating an Overview.
 Write the name of some View in the cell C1 in Master List, then press the button to the right to generate an Overview.

 So, what is an Overview?
 You could think of it as a slightly more zoomed-in look at the various Actions that you have listed.
-Most of the basic info in this sheet is generated based on the info in both Master List and Modifers (which we'll get to later) and shouldn't be modified by hand.
+Most of the basic info in this sheet is generated based on the info in both Master List and Modifiers (which we'll get to later) and shouldn't be edited by hand.

 Using the Hit-, Frames- and Notes-columns is optional.
 The user can indicate which Phase of an Action is "active" and reacts to targets using the Hit-column.
 Frames-column can be used to list frame data, if needed.
 And once again, some freeform notes can be written in the Notes-columns.